 - Budget: Rooms featuring flat-screen HD cable TV, in-room movies, free Wi-Fi.
 Microwave and a small refrigerator.
 The Hampton Inn and Suites has family rooms that sleep comfortably.
 This 2-star hotel is highly rated by families visiting Vegas.

-For all your other Bangkok accommodation needs Booking.com also has amazing deals and some properties even have a free cancellation just in case!
+For all your other Las Vegas accommodation needs Booking.com also has amazing deals and some properties even have a free cancellation just in case!

-If you prefer a home away from home-style accommodation in Las Vegas then Air BnB is the best choice for you.
+If you prefer a home away from home-style accommodation in Las Vegas then an apartment is the best choice for you.
 There are so many options for singles, families and budget-friendly options as well.
-Check out the map below to find the perfect Las Vegas Airbnb
+Seach Airbnb or check out the map

 How to get to Las Vegas